InnoGames: History

 In January 2021, InnoGames announced the discontinuation of God Kings.
 In February, the company issued its last financial press release to date.
 In it, revenues for the year 2020 were put at 220 million euros.
 Also in February, an interview with games medium 80lv revealed that InnoGames had put Lost Survivors, a survival game for mobile devices, into soft launch.

-In January 2022, InnoGames announced the worldwide commercial release of the mobile-first city-building game game Rise of Cultures for iOS and Android.
+In January 2022, InnoGames announced the worldwide commercial release of the mobile-first city-building game Rise of Cultures for iOS and Android.
 In contrast to the PvP focus of Forge of Empires, Rise of Cultures focuses on PvE.
 The worldwide commercial launch of Sunrise Village, another mobile-first game, followed in February.
 With the exploration and farming simulation, InnoGames added a new genre to its game portfolio.
 In July, InnoGames became the first German games company to publish its salary bands.
 Among other things, the company cited the invalidation of existing prejudices against remuneration in the gaming industry and greater employer attractiveness for female employees as well as employees from outside the industry as the motivation for this step.
 In October, the browser version of Rise of Cultures was released.

 In April 2023, German games business medium GamesWirtschaft reported that a game developed by InnoGames entitled Heroes of Fate and Fortune had entered soft launch.
 On the occasion of the game's 20th anniversary, the company announced in June that Tribal Wars had generated total sales of more than €180 million.
 In August, InnoGames communicated the launch Sunrise Village's browser version and that Forge of Empires had reached the €1 billion lifetime revenue mark.
 At the end of August, Warlords of Aternum went offline.

 In September 2024, the company announced the global launch of its new title Heroes of History, a combination of City-Builder and Hero Collection RPG for iOS and Android.
 At the same time, InnoGames announced as part of the 15th anniversary of Grepolis that the title had now exceeded the €200 million mark in total lifetime sales.
 In November, the company released the browser version of Heroes of History.
 In the same month, GamesWirtschaft reported that Heroes of Fate and Fortune, which had remained unannounced, had been discontinued.
 The same article also mentioned that a new InnoGames title called Food Fight TD: Tower Defense is planned for 2025.